phauer/comment-sidecar/README.md

 python import/import_disqus_comments.py --disqus_xml_file phauer.xml --site_url https://phauer.com --cs_site_key phauer.com --db_host db_host --db_port 3306 --db_user db_user --db_password db_password --db_name db_name
 ```

+# Privacy Policy

+When using comment-sidecar, you might add the following to your declaration:

+> Comments
+>
+> When entering a comment, we ask you to enter a name (doesn't have to be your real name) and your e-mail address.
+The e-mail is not required.
+We store both values along with your comment in our database and don't pass them to third-parties.
+Your e-mail address will never be published.
+If you submit an e-mail is will be used to send notifications to you when an answer to your comment is published.
+You can unsubscribe from these notifications by clicking on the unsubscribe link in the e-mail.
+>
+> We don't use your data for ads or tracking.
+It's only about displaying the comment on this site and to send your notifications.
+That's all.
+>
+> You can contact us, if you want us to remove your e-mail or the whole comment from our database.
+>
+> Additionally, we store your IP address for a short amount of time (usually a couple of days).
+Your IP is not stored together with your name, e-mail or comment and can never be traced back to your personal data.
+We only use the IP to implement rate limiting and spam protection.
+After these short time, we will remove your IP from our database.

 # Development

 ## PHP Backend Service